zytric/raj/_posts/2020-06-22-winning-at-command-conquer.md

 if (true) {
 ```

-Like a laser into opponent base.
+Like a laser in opponents base.

 ![Build anywhere](/public/images/cc-build.png "Build anywhere")

 Allright.
 This would made you opponent lose his fighting spirit and think you are a "f*cking noob cheater".